EMPAT94/empat94.github.io/_gs/tutorial.md

+---
+---
 # Volume 1 - Tutorial

 ## Prologue

 I opened my eyes to a dark sky.
 'Not a cloud in sight, must be late at night.
 Oh, no stars even in this dark, interesting...'
 I thought; 'Wait...
 Why am I looking for stars?
 Where the hell am I?'.
-There was diffused lighting about, the kind you wouldd get on a late sunny evening, but I couldn't pinpoint a source.
+There was diffused lighting about, the kind you would get on a late sunny evening, but I couldn't pinpoint a source.
 My wandering hands found hold of dry grass beside my prone body.
 Now I was worried.
 I quickly got up and looked around.
 Some sort of plain landscape surrounded by what looked to be high cliffs on all sides but one.
 There were some people gathered there, so that was where I made my way.

 As I sauntered over to the group, I saw a figure floating in the air.
 I did a quick double take.
 'What the hell!?!'
 There was a woman in Egyptian-esque costume floating off the ground, her eyes closed.
 Surrounded by 5 more people.
 Thankfully, the people were quite grounded - and looked as confusing as I felt.
 From the looks of it, they had gathered quite recently as well.
 Just as I was about to ask what the f+ck was going on, the floating woman opened here eyes, looked over us all as if making sure we were paying attention, then exclaimed -